Macular Degeneration: What is it and what can I do about it ?

 Early Dry Macular Degeneration:

-The yellow changes in the center are abnormal
+The pigment color changes in the center are abnormal

 SEVERE DRY AGE RELATED MACULAR DEGENERATION: